3 ways to make your money work harder for you in retirement

 ACTION PLAN #3: Look for ways to minimize taxes and maximize government programs.

 If you want to pull out all the stops to ensure maximum cash flow in retirement, take advantage of smart options available to you such as income-splitting.
-This is where the top income provider in a relationship can allocate some of their pension income to their spouse in order to minimize the tax they’ll have to pay on that income.
+This is where the higher earning spouse can allocate some of their pension income to their spouse in order to minimize the tax they’ll have to pay on that income.
 After all, you’ve paid enough taxes all your working life —why not look for ways to minimize the taxes you have to pay now that you’re retired.

 Furthermore, by income-splitting and effectively reducing your pension income, you may then be in a better position to maximize the amount of Old Age Security (OAS) and/or Guaranteed Income Supplement (GIS) you receive.

 You’ve got retirement questions?
 We’ve got educator-specific answers!

 After all, working exclusively with the education community since 1975, we’ve helped thousands of educators plan for their first day of retirement and beyond.
 Let our team of financial specialists work with you to develop a financial action plan based on your specific needs and goals so that you may live a long and financially prosperous life in retirement.